drclaw1394/perl-io-fd/README.md

 In list context returns `($fd,$path)`, where `$fd` is the already open file descriptor, and `$path` is the unique path generated from the template.

+The template string used as input is modified  and is the same as the `$path` return value on success

 ### IO::FD::sysseek